dart-lang/language/accepted/future-releases/static-extension-methods/design-document.md

 For the first two, we could put the static members on the `Iterable` class, but since the extension does not apply to *all* iterables, it is not clear that this is correct.

 For `int Function(int)` and `FutureOr<int>`, it's unclear how to call such a static method at all.
-There is no type literal with type `int Function(int)`.
+We can denote`int Function(int)` with a type alias, but putting static members on type aliases is a new concept.
 We could put the static method on `Function`, but that's not particularly discoverable, and why not require that they are put on `Functon` explicitly.
-For `FutureOr`, we could allow static members on `FutureOr`, but again it seems spurious.
+For `FutureOr`, we could allow static members on `FutureOr` (which is a denotable type), but again it seems spurious.
 For `int?`, we could put the method on `int`, but why not  just require that it's on `int`.

 The issue here is that the type patterns used by `on` are much more powerful than what is necessary to put static members on class types.